 Looking for the best place to have a beer in Prague?
 We’ve drank literally hundreds of beers here in Prague, and we’re here to help!

 Prague has been steadily climbing the charts as one of the most popular destinations in the world.
 Every year, millions of tourists from every corner of the globe come to the Czech capital to marvel at its Gothic cathedrals, wander through its medieval streets, and get lost beneath the heavenly spires.

 They also come for one other thing.
 Beer.

 “I’m just having one beer” is the most common lie in the Czech Republic.
-The beer here is so damn good, and so cheap, that it’s impossible to have only one.
+The beer here is so darn good, and so cheap, that it’s impossible to have only one.